rgrannell1/mchof/README.md

 ### Performance

 A common use case for parallel programming is to try reduce the runtime of problems that are independent of each other and are each fairly computationally heavy in their own right.
-To simulate this, I'm going to take
+To simulate this, I took a very slow implementation of the fibonnaci sequence, used it in a predicate function and tested the performance of Filter vs mcFilter.

-The benchmarks below were obtained on a fairly low to middle range laptop:
+The benchmarks below were obtained on a low to middle range 64-bit laptop (2 x 2.1 Ghz processor, 4GB Ram).

-* Processor: *Celeron Dual-Core CPU T3500 @ 2.10GHz × 2*
-* RAM: *3.8 GiB*
-* OS: *64-bit Ubuntu*

 ```
 slowfib <- function(x){